bfcamara/bfcamara.com/content/posts/2022/2022-09-15-Aws-Lambda-WebHttpApi.md

 ## Can your HTTP API live with Cold Starts?

 It really depends.
 First, we need to **measure the cost of a cold start in terms of latency**.
-For example, the logs above are showing thar a cold start takes aprox.
+For example, the logs above are showing that a cold start takes aprox.
 500ms (for a very simple scenario).
 A cold start duration varies based on programming language, runtime, etc.

 Second, we need to **understand how our API is being used by consumers, who are these consumers, and what are the patterns of usage during the day, day of week, etc**.
-Based on that knowledge we can have an idea what is the impact of a cold start in the flow in which we are using our function.
+Based on that knowledge we can have an idea of what is the impact of a cold start in the flow in which we are using our function.

 If we anticipate problems caused by cold starts, **we should analyze what is the cost (money) of configuring provisioned concurrency**.
 Furthermore, **consider